Xanzhu

 3. Check Retina Mode to enable high-resolution scaling, then click Save.

-4. Start the Virtual Machine.
+4. Start the virtual machine.

 The virtual machine will now use your Mac's native resolution.